dakrone/elasticsearch-in-action/README.md

     # clone the repository
     git clone https://github.com/dakrone/elasticsearch-in-action.git

-    # OR, if using Elasticsearch 5.x, use the 5.x branch.
-Similarly, for 6.x you'd use the 6.x branch:
+    # switch to a branch that matches your version.
+Master works with 1.x and 2.x
+    # but we currently support 5.x, 6.x and 7.x as well:
-    git clone https://github.com/dakrone/elasticsearch-in-action.git -b 6.x
+    git clone https://github.com/dakrone/elasticsearch-in-action.git -b 7.x

     # index the sample data
     elasticsearch-in-action/populate.sh